openhab/openhab-addons/bundles/org.openhab.binding.amplipi/README.md

 ## Discovery

-Once the AmpliPi announces itself through mDNS (still a pending feature), it will be automatically discovered on the network.
+The AmpliPi announces itself through mDNS, so that the bindings is able to find it automatically.

 As soon as the AmpliPi is online, its zones and groups are automatically retrieved and added as Things to the Inbox.